abitofhelp/zoneinfo_ada/README.md

 ## Overview

 Zoneinfo is a timezone-aware datetime manipulation library for Ada 2022.
-Built on the TZif library, it provides a clean, type-safe API for working with timezones, parsing ISO 8601 strings, formatting datetimes, and discovering timezone sources.
+Built on the TZif library for IANA database access, it provides a clean, type-safe API for working with timezones, parsing ISO 8601 strings, formatting datetimes, and discovering timezone sources.
 The library follows **hybrid DDD/Clean/Hexagonal architecture** with functional error handling and is designed for both desktop and embedded platforms.

 ## Features